Yaminox7/OresMod/README.md

 ### Iron ore

-a requirement to access titanum
+a requirement to upgrade from coal and access titanum